 Differences Between Baseball & Softball Balls

+The primary difference between a baseball and softball is size.
 No matter what level, be it youth or professional adult leagues, the weight and circumference of a baseball is the same.
-Little League Baseball, the National Federation of High School Associations, National Collegiate Athletic Association and Major League Baseball each stipulate that the ball must weigh between 5 and 5 1/4 oz. and have a circumference between 9 and 9 1/4 inches.
+Major League Baseball, along with every other baseball league, stipulates that the ball must weigh between 5 and 5 1/4 oz. and have a circumference between 9 and 9 1/4 inches.

-The primary difference between a baseball and softball is size.
-The NCAA's 2010-11 rule book states that the official softball for use should be between 11 7/8 and 12 1/4 inches in circumference, with a weight between 6 1/2 to 7 oz.
-The NFHS and most youth leagues have adopted this rule.
-Little League Softball lowers their standards to 11 7/8 to 12 1/8 inches, with a weight between 6 1/4 to 7 oz.
+Meanwhile in softball, the NCAA's 2010-11 rule book states that the official softball for use should be between 11 7/8 and 12 1/4 inches in circumference, with a weight between 6 1/2 to 7 oz.
+Unlike in Little League Baseball, Little League Softball lowers their size rules to 11 7/8 to 12 1/8 inches, with a weight between 6 1/4 to 7 oz.

-The ASA, which is the sport's governing body in the United States, only allows its certified balls to be used in sanctioning tournaments, and that ball must be either white or optic yellow.
+The ASA, which is the sport's governing body in the United States, only allows its certified balls to be used in sanctioning tournaments and that ball must be either white or optic yellow.
 The NFHS requires its own series of certified balls in the same colors as ASA, while the NCAA permits only yellow balls.
 What the trio of organizations can agree on is the ball's construction.
-According to the NCAA, this includes a polyurethane, long fiber kapok or cork and rubber core, covered by chrome tanned horse or cowhide.
+This includes a polyurethane, long fiber kapok, or cork rubber core, covered by chrome tanned horse or cowhide.

 What is the difference in bounce between a softball and baseball?